j-gd/movie_mood/README.md

 ## Objective

 To extract emotions contained in movies, from movie reviews, filtering out plot descriptions, reviewers emotions about the movie, and comments about the support (Blu-ray…) or shipping.
-This is the foundation for a search engine that would allow users to select a movie based on the emotions found in the movie by reviewers.
+This is the foundation for a search engine that would allow users to select a movie based on the emotions found in the movies, by reviewers.

 ## How the objective was achieved

 Given a review such as: ‘<span style="color:red">Great movie!</span><span style="color:green"> Takes place in an isolated outpost in the galaxy.</span> <span style="color:blue">The hero hates aliens.</span> <span style="color:gray">The Blu-ray contains awesome bonus material.</span>’
 The goal was to isolate: ‘<span style="color:blue">the hero hates aliens</span>’.
+I used the following approach:

 #### 1. Removed support-related sentences

 Removed support-related sentences (e.g. ‘<span style="color:gray">The Blu-ray contains awesome bonus material</span>’) via keyword search.

 #### 2. Removed descriptive sentences

 Removed descriptive sentences (‘<span style="color:green">takes place in an isolated outpost in the galaxy</span>’) by vectorizing text into a space of 7 emotions and removing sentences below a threshold.

-#### 3. Removed reviewers' feelings
+#### 3. Removed reviewers' judging sentences

-Removed reviewers’ feelings by modeling the differences between feeling descriptions in plot (‘<span style="color:blue">the hero hates aliens</span>’) and the reviewer’s feelings (‘<span style="color:red">great movie!</span>’).
+Removed reviewers’ sentences that included only their judgements about the movie, by modeling the differences between feeling descriptions in plot (‘<span style="color:blue">the hero hates aliens</span>’) and reviewers' judgmental sentences  (‘<span style="color:red">great movie!</span>’).

-## Research steps and findings
+## Findings

+### Reviewer emotions and emotions in movies are sometimes intertwined

+In practice, reviewers combine their emotional reactions with emotions found in movies, sometimes in the same sentence.
+For example:
+'a tender and touching drama based on the true story of a troubled african-american's quest to come to terms with his origins.'

+In my modeling, I attempted to keep the sentences with a mix of movie and reviewer emotions by re-classifying mixed sentences like the one above when needed, as I felt the emotions they expressed were highly correlated with emotions in movies.

 ### Emotions correlate with star rating

 I used the star ratings associated with the reviews as a way to validate my investigations.
 I found that negative emotions expressed in reviews correlate negatively with ratings, and positive emotions correlate positively with ratings:

 Reviews with strong scared feelings have lower ratings than others: